Trilarion/opensourcegames/entries/trophy.md

 - Code license: GPL-2.0
 - Code dependency: ClanLib

-Car racing game with features such as shooting at other players, buying new cars.
+With features such as shooting at other players, buying new cars.

 ## Building